a16n-dev/lucide-nativewind/README.md

-# Lucide Icons for ReactNative with NativeWind
+# Lucide Icons for React Native with NativeWind
 A drop in replacement for `lucide-react-native` to work with NativeWind.
 It provides [Lucide icons](https://lucide.dev/) with an additional `className` prop to allow for easy integration with [NativeWind](https://native-wind.js.org/).

 ## Installation